MattCSmith/Project-365/README.md

 Made some decent progress on the server page template.
 Still a few things I want to add, but that might come in a future iteration.

 ## Day 10
-Fixed a deployment issue with the tooltips and implemented the server file download section.
+Fixed a deployment tooltip issue and implemented a file download section.
+Aside from some styling and minor tweaks this completes the server page.

 ## Day 11
 Spent some time today cleaning up the code to make it more efficient.
 Also restyled the member cards a little bit to match the styling on the server page.